audibleblink/com_uac_demo/docs/content.md

 ]

 .right-column[
-# A logical unit of linux kernel features
+# A logical unit of Linux kernel features
 .paragraph[
-containers are processes
+Containers are processes

-distributed as tarballs
+Distributed as tarballs

-anchored to namespaces
+Anchored to namespaces

-controlled by cgroups
+Controlled by CGroups
 ]
 ]